-Over years of pleasure, frustration, challenges and lots of trial and error as both a hobby and professional crochet designer, I have come to develop a set of what I call The Five Golden Rules of Crochet.
+Over years of pleasure, frustration, challenges and lots of trial and error as a crochet designer, I have come to develop a set of what I call The Five Golden Rules of Crochet.
 While I certainly don’t claim to know everything—to this day and forever after I will always be learning new techniques and skills to expand my toolbox—I have found these core rules-of-thumb work best for me whenever I’m tackling a new project.

 1 – Buy the best yarn you can afford

 I’m no yarn snob.
 I don’t crochet with hand dyed Vicuna and Cashmere; in fact, I crochet mostly with acrylic.
 But even acrylic yarns vary tremendously in quality, and it pays to get the best you can find that will suit your budget.
 I also work with wool and other natural fibers and blends (natural and acrylic or nylon blended together) and again if you make a little effort you can often find very affordable choices at a quality level that will make a world of difference in your final work.

 Here is how I decide on what type of yarn I’m going to use:

 Small projects: Natural fibers.
 You only need a little bit, so it makes it easier to try nicer yarns.

 Blankets and Afghans: Acrylic all the way!
 These items need to be washed often and are large.
 I’m not hand washing a blanket, no way, Jose!
 Plus, more expensive natural fiber yarns can get very expensive in these cases.